ginoclement/USMTMigration/README.md

 USMTMigration
 =============

+NOTE: This project is no longer maintained consistently.
+If you have a feature request or would like help, please leave something in the issues section.

 Description
 ====
 This is a graphical user interface to accompany the user state migration toolkit (USMT) provided by Microsoft.
 It allows for backing up of user profiles to a local folder or network location and restoring from a location.